What to Look For When You’re Buying Your Forever Home

 Location, location, location

 You often hear that “location, location, location” are the three most important factors when buying a new home.
-After all, you can change almost any imperfection in a home, but you can’t change the neighborhood and neighbors.
+After all, you can change almost any imperfection in a home but can’t change the neighborhood and neighbors.
 When you look at potential houses, consider how close the home is to your workplace, how much you like or don’t like the neighborhood, noise from traffic, as well as access to shopping centers, public transportation, and other points of interest that are important to you and your family.

 Does size really matter?